CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 1: Understanding the Lifecycle of Model Development.md

 1. On the **Review and finish** page, select **Create a Project**.

 1. You see progress of resource creation and the project is created when the process is complete.
 Once a project is created, you can access the playground, tools, and other assets in the left navigation panel.

+## Review
+In this lab you have completed the following tasks:
+- Comprehended the Flow Development Lifecycle
+- Initialized a Prompt Flow Project